 Explore research currently being conducted in the Department through our MBP faculty profiles.

 We explore a diverse range of research themes and welcome students from any branch of the biological or physical sciences.

 The Department is engaged in a wide-variety of medical research aimed at solving the problems of medicine.

 - Cancer Mechanisms & Models

 - Image-Guided Therapy & Device Development

 - Structural Biology

 Because the research being conducted by our faculty is so diverse, we welcome applications from graduates with backgrounds in any of the biological or physical sciences, including; biology, biochemistry, chemistry, computer sciences, engineering, genetics, immunology, medicine, physics and any other related sciences.

 MBP students work in hospital research institutes.

-All of our researchers work exclusively in hospital research institute labs, as opposed to University of Toronto labs.
-This means that our graduate students have access to the state-of-the-art research infrastructure available in some of the country’s top hospitals.
+Because our faculty work exclusively in hospital research institute labs, MBP graduate students are granted access to the state-of-the-art research infrastructure available in some of Canada's top hospitals.